An orange balloon with a string attached to it on a white background.

 3. Complete Enrollment: Follow the steps given by the contractor to finish the enrollment process.

 This easy process helps families find the right services and resources for their needs.
-For more help and info about autism, check out our articles on autism resources in Texas and autism organizations in Texas.
+For more help and info about autism, check out our article on autism organizations in Texas.

 Treatment Approaches